Title

 • Other facility and professional characteristics that would not permit the identification of the health care facility or professional

-3. Free Standing and Hospital Based Ambulatory Surgery Center, Imaging and Other Services/Equipment Requiring a Certificate of Need Encounter-Level Data Elements
+3. Free-standing and Hospital-Based Ambulatory Surgery Center, Imaging, and Other Services/Equipment Requiring a Certificate of Need Visit Encounter-Level Data Elements

 • Month of admission